Back to articles

 2. Detect and fix duplicate content

-• Use tools like Copyscape, Siteliner, or Grammarly’s plagiarism checker to identify duplicate content.
+• Use tools like Copyscape, Siteliner, or Grammarly, or GPTZero’s plagiarism checker to identify duplicate content.

 • Rewrite or consolidate overlapping pages to improve uniqueness.